Skip to main content

 • All payment settings are applied at firm level and cannot be customised per individual user.

-• Processing fees may vary depending on enabled payment types (e.g. AMEX or International cards).
+• Processing fees may vary depending on enabled payment types (e.g. Amex or International cards).

 • Payment limits apply automatically once configured and cannot be overridden per transaction.